 The July Public Safety News Conference had some fireworks, courtesy of Fire Chief, William “Trey” Mayo.
-Fire Chief Mayo was noticeably annoyed that local media outlets (with the exception of Spectrum) ignored his suggestion that they give more coverage to the dangers of cooking fires.
+Fire Chief Mayo was noticeably annoyed that local media outlets (except Spectrum) ignored his suggestion that they give more coverage to the dangers of cooking fires.

 “I stood up here before you last month and asked for your assistance.
 I’m talking to the media now in helping us promote the frequency and the dangers from cooking fires and I only got one taker, that was Spectrum.
 Since I was up here before you last month, we have had 17 fires, building fires.
 Which is about 1 every 39 hours, 6 of those or 35 percent resulted from unattended cooking.
 From those six cooking fires seven people were put out of their homes and one person was hospitalized.